 Open-ended questions ask employees to list their accomplishments, setbacks and goals in writing.
 The goal of open-ended questions is to get employees thinking deeply about their work and where they need to improve.

-Open-ended questions allow employees a true voice in the process, whereas “self ratings” can sometimes be unfair, Fresia Jackson, lead research people scientist at Culture Amp, said.
+Open-ended questions allow employees a true voice in the process, whereas “self ratings” can sometimes be unfair, Fresia Jackson, lead research people scientist at Culture Amp, told Built In.

 With open-ended questions, employees tend to be more forgiving with themselves, which can be both good and bad.
 Whatever result open ended questions bring about, they typically offer more fodder for discussion between employees and managers.